fabacab/tumblr-crosspostr/readme.txt

 6. Get help where you need it by from WordPress's built-in "Help" system.

 == Changelog ==

+= Version 0.7.2 =

+* Feature: Save a given post's reblog key when importing that post with the "Sync posts from Tumblr" feature.
+Theme authors can then use the `tumblr_reblog_key` [custom field](http://codex.wordpress.org/Custom_Fields) to create a link on the WordPress post that lets a user reblog the original post on Tumblr.
+For instance:
+    *     <a href="http://www.tumblr.com/reblog/<?php echo get_post_meta($post->ID, 'tumblr_post_id', true);?>/<?php echo get_post_meta($post->ID, 'tumblr_reblog_key', true);?>?redirect_to=<?php echo esc_url(get_permalink());?>">
+* Feature: Manual Tumblr disconnection button.
+If you want to change the Tumblr account or OAuth application credentials used to connect to Tumblr after you made a prior connection, you can now use the "Disconnect" button to disestablish your existing connection and create it anew.

 = Version 0.7.1 =